 What does endorsing the GSDG mean?

 Endorsing the GSDG provides your leaders, city agencies, and consultants, a permission slip to innovate and follow global best practices.
 It communicates a message to your citizens, colleagues, and partners that you promote a ‘people’ and ‘place’ based approach toward street design in your city/in your work, prioritizing our most vulnerable users.
-The GSDG endorsement allows your organization/city to be part of an elite global network of cities striving to take action in changing their streets and provides the opportunity to be connected to a select Global Expert Network that offers peer-to-peer mentoring and best-practice knowledge sharing.
+The GSDG endorsement allows your organization/city to be part of an unified voice of cities striving to take action in changing their streets and provides the opportunity to be connected to a select Global Expert Network that offers peer-to-peer mentoring and best-practice knowledge sharing.

 Who can endorse the GSDG?